jomayans/Machine-Learning-for-NLP---TP-Track/README.md

 # Machine-Learning-for-NLP---TP-Track
-Project in Machine Learning for NLP (Joséphine Mayans, Kenza Miousset and Antonin Henriet)
+Project in Machine Learning for NLP - Joséphine Mayans, Kenza Miousset and Antonin Henriet.

 ## What Makes Fake News?
 A Comparison of Lexical, Stylistic, and Semantic Models